AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/conditionalRendering.md

 You will be using this for your next few projects so read back over it and make sure you got it!

-  > NOTE: in the normal DOM methods you have seen `onclick` but in React you will use `onClick`
+  > NOTE: in the normal DOM methods you have seen `onclick` but in React you will use `onClick` *(the JS standard, camelCase format)*.

 For further reading check out the Medium blog on Conditional Rendering in the [Additional Resources](#additional-resources).

 In the upcoming video you'll see a different way to manage conditional rendering using the newer method, `useState()` hook.
 Both ways work and this "older" way is taught first because it used to be the *only* way to manage this task before [React introduced Hooks](https://reactjs.org/docs/hooks-intro.html).
+But using these "hooks" requires a bit of understanding and we believe learning Class-based components is the primer to for understanding React Hooks, knowing what they are doing under-the-hood, so to speak.

 ### See It - Conditional Rendering

-You are welcome to use either method you feel most comfortable with but we would be remiss if you didn't learn how to use the new Hook, `useState()`, to do the same thing and not create a Class-based Component only to manage a state object...!
+You are welcome to use either method you feel most comfortable with but we would be remiss if you didn't learn how to use the [favored React Hook, `useState()`](https://react.dev/reference/react/useState), to do the same thing and not create a Class-based Component only to manage a state object...!

 <!-- !
 Video Contents: Vimeo, Clayton@ACA - ConditionalRenderWith-useStateHook - 411.1.3.1 -->
 <iframe src="https://player.vimeo.com/video/492113241" width="655" height="368"  frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>